 Identifying the mode of evolution from fossil time series

 We tested the hypothesis that the mode of evolution identified in a fossil time series obtained under the assumption of uninterrupted constant sediment accumulation (UCSA) is the same as the mode of the original time series in the time domain (the “true” evolutionary history).
-Although AIC weights of fossil time series derived under this assumption are identical to the AIC weights of the true evolutionary history, the tests fail to identify the correct mode of evolution based on the initially set criterion of an AIC weight larger than 0.9 for both stratigraphies studied here (Figure 8 and Figure 9).
-Spatial variability in AIC weights in both carbonate platforms can be explained by differences in time series length resulting from differences in total accumulated thickness (Figure 10) rather than differences in stratigraphic architectures.
-Because of the inability of the test to identify the correct mode of evolution in the absence of any stratigraphic biases, our first hypothesis proved untestable with the chosen approach.
-(Hohmann and Hopkins 2024)This suggests that the test commonly yields an incorrect mode beyond our own study.
+Although AICc weights of fossil time series derived under this assumption are identical to the AICc weights of the true evolutionary history, the tests fail to identify the correct mode of evolution based on the initially set criterion of an AICc weight larger than 0.9 for both stratigraphies studied here (Figure 8 and Figure 9).
+Spatial variability in AICc weights in both carbonate platforms can be explained by differences in time series length resulting from differences in total accumulated thickness (Figure 10) rather than differences in stratigraphic architectures.
+Because of the inability of the test to identify the correct mode of evolution in the absence of any stratigraphic effects, our first hypothesis proved untestable with the chosen approach.
+This test behavior is not due to our implementations of models of phenotypic evolution, as it persists when the internal simulation procedures provided by the paleoTS package are used (Hohmann and Hopkins 2024).
+This suggests that the test commonly yields an incorrect mode beyond our own study.